syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 The following code example shows how to load image data based on image source path when importing the HTML files.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Open the file as Stream
+FileStream docStream = new FileStream("Input.html", FileMode.Open, FileAccess.Read);
+//Creates a new instance of WordDocument
+WordDocument document = new WordDocument();
+//Hooks the ImageNodeVisited event to open the image from a specific location document.HTMLImportSettings.ImageNodeVisited += OpenImage;
+//Opens the input HTML document document.Open(docStream, FormatType.Html);
+//Unhooks the ImageNodeVisited event after loading HTML document.HTMLImportSettings.ImageNodeVisited -= OpenImage;
+//Creates an instance of memory stream
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the WordDocument instance document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates a new instance of WordDocument
 WordDocument document = new WordDocument();